 Regenerative Gardening Practices

-Regenerative gardening includes several important practices that promote soil health, increase biodiversity, and support natural ecosystems.
+Regenerative gardening encompasses several key practices that promote soil health, enhance biodiversity, and foster natural ecosystems.
 Key methods include composting, natural pest control, and crop rotation.

 Composting and Organic Matter Reuse